-For as long as I can remember, I have always wanted to write.
-When I was a child, I would staple paper together to make my little books.
+I have always wanted to write for as long as I can remember.
+When I was a child, I stapled paper to make my little books.
 I would open up the pages, write a short story, then go back to the first page and write the table of contents outlining the chapters.
 My favorite part was designing the book cover and writing the words “written by Brenda Wada.”
 It was so exciting seeing my name, even if it was just make-believe.

-The first time I was published was in the elementary newsletter when I was in the fourth grade.
+The first time I was published was in the elementary newsletter in the fourth grade.
 I wrote a story on advertising.
-It would be fun to read that article today so I could have a good laugh at that brilliant fourth-grade mind!
+It would be fun to read that article today, so I could laugh at that brilliant fourth-grade mind!
 When I was in college, I found a poem I had written when I was in the fifth grade.
-It said something like, there once was a man, his name was Dan, he got hit in the head with a frying pan.
+It said something like, and there once was a man, his name was Dan, he got hit in the head with a frying pan.
 Well, I am definitely not a poet!

 My grandmother, Helene Lose, went back to college in her forties to study theatre.
 And because she was an accomplished artist, she also designed and painted sets in the theatre department.
 I was four years old when I saw my first play starring my grandmother.
 I knew she was talented because she died in the play, and I was sitting in the front row bawling my eyes out.
-Her fellow actors brought me backstage so I could see she was alive and well.
+Her fellow actors brought me backstage to see her alive and well.
 I eventually got over the betrayal and forgave her.
 But what a wonderful gift of being introduced to the world of art.

 She also took me to my first Broadway production of “Hello Dolly,” starring the great Carol Channing.
-I complained the entire day leading up to the performance because, of course, I was an obnoxious thirteen-and-a-half-year-old.
+I complained the entire day leading up to the performance because I was an obnoxious thirteen-and-a-half-year-old.
 It is essential not to forget the half-year!
-But, when the lights came up, something in me had awakened.
-And by the time the lights came down, I knew my life would never be the same again.
+But, when the lights came up, something in me awakened.
+And when the lights came down, I knew my life would never be the same again.
 I was in love.

-When I got to college, I also fell in love with my art classes.
+I also fell in love with my art classes when I got to college.
 I enjoyed learning about working with new mediums, methods, and techniques.
 I met some incredibly unique and intriguing teachers and students alike.
 It was energizing to be surrounded by an abundance of talent and creativity.
-But like all good things, it had to come to an end.
+But, like all good things, it had to end.
 I graduated.

 After that came children.
 Not only did I have children, but I had two exceptional children.
 I have a son with Autism and a daughter that was born with cancer.
 I spent many years in very dark places, trying to navigate the challenges of raising two extraordinary children.

 Educating myself about Autism and learning how and why my son acts and reacts to specific environments was exhausting.
 Learning about sensory issues, his triggers and why he had so many meltdowns was difficult.
-It is still an ongoing learning process, and I presume it will continue to be so.
+It is still an ongoing learning process, and I presume it will continue.
 Although times can be challenging, he is hilarious and can laugh at himself.
-I guess that comes from his DNA of being twelve and a half percent clown.
+I guess that comes from his twelve-and-a-half percent clown DNA.

 My daughter’s cancer diagnosis and treatment were undoubtedly trying, and I still cry sometimes when I think about it, and perhaps I always will.
 I was devastated when she was two years old and had to have her eye removed to save her life.